codejunkie1609/CSCI-530-Research-Paper-/README.md

-# CSCI-530-Research-Paper-
+# CSCI-530-Research-Paper
-Research paper titled "Navigating the Quantum Frontier: A Study of Post-Quantum Cryptography in TLS Integration" LaTeX source files and CC licence
+Research paper titled "Navigating the Quantum Frontier: A Study of Post-Quantum Cryptography in TLS Integration" LaTeX source files and CC licence.

+This paper explores the integration of post-quantum cryptography (PQC) into Transport Layer Security (TLS) to mitigate the emerging threats posed by quantum computing.
+Highlighting the vulnerabilities of classical cryptography to quantum algorithms such as Shor’s, it emphasizes the urgent need for quantum- resistant solutions.
+The study evaluates prominent PQC algorithms, including NIST finalists, focusing on their implementation in TLS through hybrid and purely post-quantum approaches.
+Additionally, the paper outlines future directions for PQC in TLS, including hybrid mechanisms, hardware optimizations, and adapting PQC for resource-constrained environments.